 Community Support Services (CSS)

 Community Support Services are offered at a number of VOA-GNY shelters throughout New York City.
-They are designed to serve homeless people living with mental illness and to assist them in obtaining permanent housing.
+They are designed to serve homeless people living with behavioral health issues and to assist them in obtaining permanent housing.

 For more information, call (212) 369-8900.

 Crossroads Residence is a residential reintegration program located in New Rochelle, NY that has been in operation since 1991.
 Crossroads is funded by the New York State Office of Alcoholism and Substance Abuse Services (OASAS) and can accommodate a total of 17 males recovering from alcohol or substance use.
 The program provides quality, individualized services to all residents in a structured community setting for the prevention, reduction, and elimination of harm caused by substance use.

 Referrals come in from the New York State Division of Parole, Westchester County Department of Social Services, and substance abuse rehabilitation treatment centers within Westchester County.
 Residents are expected to have obtained at least 30 days of sobriety from alcohol and all illegal substances prior to their admission to Crossroads.

 Memberships and Accreditations